sngando88/logistic-regression-project-tutorial/README.md

 The dataset can be found in this project folder under the name `bank-marketing-campaign-data.csv`.
 You can load it into the code directly from the link (`https://raw.githubusercontent.com/4GeeksAcademy/logistic-regression-project-tutorial/main/bank-marketing-campaign-data.csv`) or download it and add it by hand in your repository.
 In this dataset you will find the following variables:

-1. age.
+1. `age`.
 Age of customer (numeric)
-2. job.
+2. `job`.
 Type of job (categorical)
-3. marital.
+3. `marital`.
 Marital status (categorical)
-4. education.
+4. `education`.
 Level of education (categorical)
-5. default. do you currently have credit (categorical) 6. housing.
+5. `default`. do you currently have credit (categorical) 6. housing.
-6. housing. do you have a housing loan (categorical) 7. loan.
+6. `housing`. do you have a housing loan (categorical) 7. loan.
-7. loan.
+7. `loan`.
 Do you have a personal loan? (categorical)
-8. contact.
+8. `contact`.
 Type of contact communication (categorical)
-9. month.
+9. `month`.
 Last month in which you have been contacted (categorical)
-10. day_of_week.
+10. `day_of_week`.
 Last day on which you have been contacted (categorical)
-11. duration.
+11. `duration`.
 Duration of previous contact in seconds (numeric)
-12. campaign.
+12. `campaign`.
 Number of contacts made during this campaign to the customer (numeric)
-13. pdays.
+13. `pdays`.
 Number of days that elapsed since the last campaign until the customer was contacted (numeric)
-14. previous.
+14. `previous`.
 Number of contacts made during the previous campaign to the customer (numeric)
-15. poutcome.
+15. `poutcome`.
 Result of the previous marketing campaign (categorical).
-16. emp.var.rate.
+16. `emp.var.rate`.
 Employment variation rate.
 Quarterly indicator (numeric)
-17. cons.price.idx.
+17. `cons.price.idx`.
 Consumer price index.
 Monthly indicator (numeric)
-18. cons.conf.idx.
+18. `cons.conf.idx`.
 Consumer confidence index.
 Monthly indicator (numeric)
-19. euribor3m.
+19. `euribor3m`.
 EURIBOR 3-month rate.
 Daily indicator (numeric)
-20. nr.employed.
+20. `nr.employed`.
 Number of employees.
 Quarterly indicator (numeric)
-21. y.
+21. `y`.
 TARGET.
 Whether the customer takes out a long-term deposit or not

 #### Step 2: Perform a full EDA